seeren/error/README.md

 ```php
 (new ErrorLogger(new Daily, new LogLevel))->register();
 ```
-You can customize this component choosing at construction a loggerthat implements psr LoggerInterface
+You can customize this component choosing at construction a logger that implements psr LoggerInterface

 ## Run Unit tests
 Install dependencies